farcasterxyz/protocol/docs/SPECIFICATION.md

 8. If `m.data.body.type` is `USER_DATA_TYPE_USERNAME`, value must map to a valid fname.
 9. `m.data.body.value` must be a valid utf-8 string

-An fname is considered valid only if the most recent event for the fid `Transfer` event with the custody address in the `to` property.
-If a valid fname for a given fid becomes invalid, and there is a UserDataAdd message for that fid with the fname as its value, it must be revoked.
+A username is considered valid only if the most recent event for the fid `Transfer` event with the custody address in the `to` property.
+If a valid username for a given fid becomes invalid, and there is a UserDataAdd message for that fid with the fname as its value, it must be revoked.
+The underlying username proofs are checked once per day to determine if they are still valid.

-## 1.4 Casts
+## 2.4 Casts

 A Cast is a public message created by a user that contains text or URIs to other resources.